 Variable Description Notification Types {NextStepOwner} The owner of the next step in the process.
-Step If the next step is a multiple approvals step, then this variable resolves as a list of sub- steps and owners, such as: Completed, Step Rejected Sub-step 1 name - user name Sub-step 2 name - user name If the completed step was a sub-step of a multiple approvals step, and the parent step is still active, then this variable resolves to text such as "N/A - parent step is not complete".
-If the completed step was the last step in the process, then this variable resolves to text such as "N/A - the process is complete".
-If the owner is a role, then this variable resolves as a comma-separated list of all owners in the role. {PreviousStepName} The name of the previously active step in the process.
-Step Activated, This resolves to N/A for the first step in the process when used in Step Activated notifications.
-Step Reopened If the previous step was the last-completed step of a multiple approvals step, then this variable resolves as follows: Multiple Approvals Step Name (Comma-separated list of sub-step names)
+If the next step is a multiple approvals step, then this variable resolves as a list of sub-steps and owners, such as: Sub-step 1 name - user name Sub-step 2 name - user name If the completed step was a sub-step of a multiple approvals step, and the parent step is still active, then this variable resolves to text such as "N/A - parent step is not complete".
+If the completed step was the last step in the process, then this variable resolves to text such as "N/A - parent step is complete".
+If the owner is a role, then this variable resolves as a commaseparated list of all owners in the role.
+Step Completed, Step Rejected {PreviousStepName} The name of the previously active step in the process.
+This resolves to N/A for the first step in the process when used in Step Activated notifications.
+If the previous step was the last-completed step of a multiple approvals step, then this variable resolves as follows: Multiple Approvals Step Name (Comma-separated list of substep names) Step Activated, Step Reopened